All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.

 Take action

-All too often you find that people whinge about their parents, yet do nothing about healing the pain they are carrying around or try to change or grow in any way.
-Instead they keep making the same mistakes over and over, often brought on by their parents negative influence and their own negative view of themselves.
+All too often you find that people whine about their parents, yet do nothing about healing the pain they are carrying around or try to change or grow in any way.

 Confession time.
 Years ago I sometimes used to feel this way about my own parents.
-I blamed them for my insecurities, instead of taking ownership and responsibility for them myself.
+I blamed them for my insecurities, instead of taking ownership and responsibility for myself.

 You are your own person.
 Take charge of your own destiny.
 Be strong, confident and give yourself the love and the life you want and deserve.